Yamaha YAS-108 Review

 The Yamaha YAS-108 earned a slightly above average score of 7 out of 10 in our sound quality testing.
 You can check out how it compared to the other models in the graph below.

-The Yamaha YAS-108 has impressively powerful bass for a self contained unit without an external subwoofer.
+The Yamaha YAS-108 has impressively powerful bass for a self-contained unit without an external subwoofer.
 It was on par with the bass from the Sonos Playbar, which was the top scorer in our sound tasting.
-The treble was bit less clear than the Sonos, but still had enough clarity to make everything from movie dialogue to music sound immersive and well defined.
+The treble was a bit less clear than the Sonos, but still had enough clarity to make everything from movie dialogue to music sound immersive and well defined.
 Amazingly, we barely experienced any clipping with loud, high pitched sounds in all the hours we spent listening to this soundbar.
 In fact, it was almost on par with the top scorers.
 Combining these attributes with a respectable dynamic range, the Yamaha YAS-108 was able to create a solid wall of sound in our testing that really brought movies alive and blew away any built-in TV speakers we've tested.
 Sure, you could spend more than triple what the Yamaha YAS-108 costs and get a soundbar that really makes you feel like you're in a movie theater.
 But, the Yamaha YAS-108 gets you about 70% of the way there for 30% of the price.

 Ease of Use

 With an easy setup process and intuitive controls, the Yamaha YAS-108 earned the top score of 9 out of 10 in our ease of use testing.
 You can see how the other models fared in the chart below.